 The costs of downtime were just becoming too much for customers.
-When airlines bought a jet engine, they also had to pay large sums of money for after-care service and maintenance.
+Thus, when airlines bought a jet engine, they also had to pay large sums of money for after-care service and maintenance.
 Including expertise to fix the engines and any materials and parts.

 The smaller airlines were the ones who were suffering the most of all: Small airlines were shorter on resources than larger carriers.
 What’s more, they were struggling to cover the costs of repairs and breakdowns.

 How did they incorporate risk?
-Well, they started to design a very different type of service contract which charged customers for “power by the hour.”
+Well, they started to design a very different type of service contract that charged customers for “power by the hour.”